aras-p/UnityGaussianSplatting/docs/render-pipeline-integration.md

 This is very much the same issue as you'd have with overlapping particle systems, or overlapping semitransparent objects in "regular" rendering.
 It's hard to solve properly!

+### Known issues where things do not work

+- Any kind of MSAA anti-aliasing usage does not work.
+- In URP, turning off both HDR _and_ changing Intermediate Texture setting from default "Always" to "Auto" makes stuff render upside down.